vzuburlis/100-days-of-code/log.md

 **Today's Progress**:added a new function of getting tweets in by twitter bot and done some questions on hackerearth.

 **link:** https://github.com/ReTweetDevOps
+### Day 91: Apr 13 , 2020

+**Today's Progress**:done some questions on hackerearth and studied sometopics regarding DOCKER, also going to get started with a project in this week.